Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

 Design

-Fisker announced the Pear as its economy-class EV in February 2021 and released a teaser along with the announcement, suggesting it would be a new light crossover.
+The Fisker Pear is a pure electric compact SUV featuring an off-beat design.
 Given the high popularity of crossover/SUV models in the brand’s core markets (existing and planned), it is understandable that it would prefer traits of this body type in the product.

 Front